How to Become a YouTube Content Creator - Launch Your Channel, Land Brand Deals, and Own Your Audience

 Most successful YouTube content creators focus exclusively on one topic or one kind of content.
 No matter if that’s fashion, healthy eating, yoga, gaming, or product reviews.

 You need to do the same.
 Even if you have a huge number of ideas for fantastic videos, it’s essential to pick your focus carefully.

 Next, you need to create a brand identity.

 Sounds pretty corporate, right?
 And in a way it is.
 To become a successful YouTube content creator, you need to think of your channel as a kind of business, and make a few strategic design decisions.

-In terms of your brand identity, that means carefully thinking about your channel’s name and aspects such as your logo, banner, and intro- and outro-sequences.
+In terms of your brand identity, that means carefully thinking about your channel’s name and aspects such as your handle, logo, banner, and intro- and outro-sequences.

 The ultimate goal here is to make your channel memorable and instantly recognizable if it shows up in someone’s recommendations.

 That doesn’t mean that any of these are set in stone.
 If you end up being unhappy about something, it’s easy enough to update your channel name, for example.
 Just be aware that you might take a bit of a visibility hit.

 If you’ve done any research into how to become a YouTube content creator, there’s one piece of advice you’ll have heard before: Post lots of content!